BrandonWelsh/Project-3/README.md

 ## Resources Utilized
 TODO, KEEP ADDING TO THIS

-Python, Jupyter Notebooks, Streamlit, HuggingFace Transformers
+Python, Jupyter Notebooks, Streamlit, HuggingFace Transformers, Microsoft Copilot, ChatGPT

 ## Bugs
 I (Brandon) struggled to get the KNN n_neighbors selection code to run on my machine.
 It kept throwing this error: AttributeError: 'NoneType' object has no attribute 'split'.
 I sent the code to Raymond and he was able to run it without issue, so it was likely due to an outdated library that I couldn't quite pin down.
 Luckily this was a very minor part of the code and did not affect my progress on the rest of the SentimentModelNEW file.